Snowflake-Labs/sansshell/README.md

 This instantiates a gRPC server, registers the imported services with that server, and constraints them with the supplied OPA policy.

+## The reference Proxy Server binary
+There is a reference implementation of a SansShell Proxy Server in =cmd/proxy-server=, which should be suitable as-written for many use cases.
+It's intentionally kept relatively short, so that it can be copied to another repository and customized by adjusting only the imported services.

 ## The reference Server binary
-There is a reference implementation of an SansShell Server in =cmd/sansshell-server=, which should be suitable as-written for many use cases.
+There is a reference implementation of a SansShell Server in =cmd/sansshell-server=, which should be suitable as-written for many use cases.
 It's intentionally kept relatively short, so that it can be copied to another repository and customized by adjusting only the imported services.

 ## The reference CLI client
-There is a reference implementation of an SansShell CLI Client in =cmd/sanssh=.
+There is a reference implementation of a SansShell CLI Client in =cmd/sanssh=.
 It provides raw access to each gRPC endpoint, as well as a way to implement "convenience" commands which chain together a series of actions.